Find out more about your health here from our health professionals!

 Apart from these, you may consume collagen supplement for maintenance of your skin health and help with slowing wrinkle formation.
 It is hard to identify criteria for good collagen supplementation, but among things that one need to consider in choosing collagen supplementation is the other ingredients combining with it and for what purposes.
 Since combination of collagen with other ingredients might increase its bioavailability and making it has more functions not only to skin but also to overall body health.

-All in all, there are three types of hydrating and moisturizing ingredients in the market.
-This includes humectants, emollient, and occlusive.
+In summary, there are three primary categories of hydrating and moisturizing ingredients available in the market: humectants, emollients, and occlusives.

-In conclusion, hydration and moisturization is important for skin.
-Combination of emollient, humectants, occlusive and ceramides is important in maintaining skin barrier and moisture.
-Consumption of supplements product containing high antioxidants properties and ceramides also help to improve skin condition.
+In conclusion, maintaining proper hydration and moisturization is crucial for healthy skin.
+A combination of emollients, humectants, occlusives, and ceramides is vital for maintaining the skin's barrier and moisture.
+Additionally, consuming supplements containing high antioxidant properties and ceramides can help improve skin condition.

 The human body is designed to experience stress and react to it.
 Stress can be positive, keeping us alert, motivated, and ready to avoid danger.
 Stress becomes negative when a person faces continuous challenges without relief or relaxation between stressors.
 As a result, the person becomes overworked, and stress-related tension builds.
 The body’s autonomic nervous system has a built-in stress response that causes physiological changes to allow the body to combat stressful situations.
 This stress response, also known as the “fight or flight response”, is activated in case of an emergency.
 However, this response can become chronically activated during prolonged periods of stress.
 Prolonged activation of the stress response causes wear and tear on the body – both physical and emotional.(2)